 Variable costs include:

-While variable expenses can be harder to predict, utilizing a tracking system will help provide insights into this area.
+While variable expenses can be harder to predict, utilizing a tracking system will help provide insight into these costs.
 Examine data from your property management system (PMS) to see where inefficiencies lie in terms of operating costs.

-For example, if busy seasons are leading to major energy costs, consider implementing smart thermostats, motion-sensor lighting and campaigns to encourage the reuse of towels.
+For example, if busy seasons are leading to major energy costs, consider implementing smart thermostats, motion-sensor lighting, or campaigns to encourage the reuse of towels.
 We’ll cover more strategies to save later on.
 For now, let’s turn our attention to calculating costs.

 You no doubt have a lengthy list of items that make up your hotel’s operating costs.
-Once you’ve added these up, it’s time to get some valuable information.
-Your hotel’s profit and loss statement will be an invaluable tool in this process.
+Once you’ve added these up, it’s time to get some valuable information: your hotel’s profit and loss statement.

 Your profit and loss statement allows you to view revenue and expenses line by line.
 In it is the hotel operating expenses breakdown and much more.
 Because the statement breaks down costs and revenues by department, you’ll be able to have a detailed view of what’s affecting your bottom line.